gotwarlost/istanbul/README.md

 Inspired by
 -----------

 * YUI test coverage - https://github.com/yui/yuitest - the grand-daddy of JS coverage tools.
-This library has been specifically designed to offer an alternative to this library with an easy migration path.
+Istanbul has been specifically designed to offer an alternative to this library with an easy migration path.
 * cover: https://github.com/itay/node-cover - the inspiration for the `cover` command, modeled after the `run` command in that tool.
 The coverage methodology used by istanbul is quite different, however

 Shout out to